 The normal monthly menstrual bleeding occurs during the last 4 to 7 days of the monthly menstrual cycle.
 For most women, the menstrual cycle occurs every 28 days.
 However, the normal range can vary from 21 to 35 days.

-A patient is said to have irregular periods if it occurs less in less than 21 days or if it occurs more than 35 days, or if it occurs once in 60 or 90 days missing 2 or 3 periods in a row.
+A patient is said to have irregular periods if it occurs less than 21 days or if it occurs more than 35 days, or if it occurs once in 60 or 90 days missing 2 or 3 periods in a row.
 Excess bleeding or very light bleeding are also signs of problems.

-The presence of bleeding in between the normal periods and bleeding after menopause are also signs of abnormal menses
+The presence of bleeding in between the normal periods and bleeding after menopause are also signs of abnormal menses.

-Is a clinical diagnosis made to a patient when the monthly menses occurs very infrequently
+Is a clinical diagnosis made to a patient when the monthly menses occurs very infrequently.